ROI & Performance

 What does "good marketing performance" mean for a CEO?

 Good marketing performance means the right people are arriving, recognising themselves, and moving toward a decision.
-It is not a volume metric.
-It is a direction metric.
+It is a direction metric, not a volume metric.
 The question is not how many people saw your content.
 It is whether the people who saw it were the ones who buy, and whether seeing it moved them closer to doing so.

 The metrics that actually matter